 Robert was not just an engineer, however, but an interested student of the whole human story.
 History and archaeology were fascinating subjects, but closer to home the direction in which politicians, judges, and others in positions of power were taking society was of more serious concern.
 A public confrontation with the president of the large company (23,000 employees) for which he worked was a tipping point.
 Robert suggested that the employment equity program which the president was promoting would discriminate against white males.
 The president replied that he did not care if it did, he was going to implement it anyway.
 Reflecting on this interchange afterwards, Robert concluded that employment equity programs were more about designing society than about individual rights.

 After retirement, he applied his long experience with objective analysis to discover what human rights really were.
 His book Human Rights, What Are They Really? was published in late 2008.
-More writing is ahead amid efforts to advance his own technical projects.
+Returning to this effort years later, he published Governance for a New Era in 2020.
+Amid his own technical projects he strives to achieve recognition for his books and ideas.

 In April, 2014, Robert became a member of the board of the Human Rights League of the Horn of Africa.